apecloud/kubeblocks/docs/user_docs/observability/alert.md

 ### Before you start

-To receive alerts, you need to deploy monitoring components and enable cluster monitoring first.
+To receive alerts, you need to deploy monitoring add-ons and enable cluster monitoring first.
 Refer to [Monitor database](monitor-database.md) for details.

 ### Configure alert channels